 Instructions

-• Heat a nonstick skillet over medium heat.
+- Heat a nonstick skillet over medium heat.
 Brush the skillet with olive oil and use a ¼ measuring cup to scoop the cabbage mixture into the skillet.
 (It's ok if it doesn't seem cohesive, it'll bind together as the egg cooks).
 Flatten gently with a spatula so that the mixture is about 1/2 inch thick.
-Cook 3 minutes per side, or until browned, turning the heat to low as needed.
-Repeat with the remaining mixture, wiping out the skillet and brushing more oil, as needed.
+Cook for 3 minutes per side, or until browned, turning the heat to low as needed.
+Repeat with the remaining mixture, wiping out the skillet and brushing with more oil as needed.

 Notes